-When I lived in North Carolina, the homeowners right behind us had their house hit by lightning.
-It went right through the top of their wooden roof creating a 2×2 foot hole.
-It must of flashed to the electrical wiring in the attic because it blew up every electrical appliance plugged into a wall outlet.
-The internal wiring inside the walls vaporized, blowing out chunks of drywall and left black acrid scorch marks in their place.
+When I lived in North Carolina, the homeowners right behind us had their house struck by lightning.
+It went right through the top of their asphalt shingled roof creating a 2×2 foot hole.
+The electricity from the lightning strike arc flashed to the wiring in the attic, ruining just about every electrical appliance plugged into an outlet.
+The wiring inside the walls vaporized, blowing out chunks of drywall and left black acrid scorch marks in their place.

-One could drive themselves crazy worrying about stuff like this.
-Just remember, the safest place to be during a thunderstorm is in your house and the odds of being struck by lightning are far worse than winning the Powerball lottery.
-If you happen to live in a part of the country that experiences a lot of thunderstorms, a good investment might be some sort of lightning protection device such as a properly grounded lightning rod or surge arrestor.
-However, simply staying off the phone and not taking a shower during a thunderstorm would be an even better idea.
+Just remember, one of the safest places to be during a thunderstorm is in your house.
+The odds of being struck by lightning while inside are extremely low.
+If you happen to live in a part of the country that experiences a lot of lightning strikes, a good investment might be some sort of lightning protection device such as a properly grounded lightning rod or surge arrestor.
+This will help the electricity from a lightning strike harmlessly find the ground.